DreaminDani/desandoval-blog/content/posts/2020-03-24_Working-from-home.md

 If this helped you, please let me know [via email](mailto:daniel@desandoval.net) or comment on [Medium](https://medium.com/@d3sandoval/working-from-home-in-a-time-of-uncertainty-96d98903117) and [Dev.to](https://dev.to/d3sandoval/working-from-home-in-a-time-of-uncertainty-15ol)!

 Do you have your own tips on working from home?
 I'd love to hear them!
 I also found [this curated page from Notion](https://www.notion.so/notion/Remote-work-wiki-1b21ef5501714fffa9f5c5c25677371f?utm_source=email&utm_campaign=onboarding) and [this amazing self-care focused post from Alice Goldfuss](https://blog.alicegoldfuss.com/work-in-the-time-of-corona/) to be super helpful, this week.

+If you're a parent or taking care of kids, also check out [Homeworking & Homeschooling in COVID-19](https://www.mindgenius.com/homeworking-homeschooling-in-covid-19-by-brad-egeland/).